sandro-h/prom_rest_exporter/config.md

 # Configuration

 The prom_rest_exporter configuration is a YAML file.
-It defines one or more `/metrics` endpoints that transform REST endpoints into metrics.
+It defines one or more `/metrics` endpoints that transform REST responses into metrics for Prometheus.

 1. [Options](#options)
   1.1.
 [Global options](#global-options)